enthought/mayavi/docs/source/mayavi/auto/mlab_helper_functions.rst

         :figure: Figure to populate.

         :integration_direction: The direction of the integration.
+Must be 'forward' or 'backward' or 'both'.
+Default:
+                                forward

-Must be a legal value.
-Default: forward
+        :line_width:  The with of the lines, if any used.
+Must be a float.
+                     Default: 2.0

         :linetype: the type of line-like object used to display the streamline.
 Must be 'line' or 'ribbon' or 'tube'.
 Default: